GlaireDaggers/Pretty-Good-Video/README.md

 The CPU used to perform these tests was an i5-9300H at 2400 MHz.
 Both tests were compiled with -O3 for Skylake architecture.

-PGVs results are visually slightly worse than Theora set to 5 mbits/sec, and the file sizes are slightly larger.
+PGVs results at qscale=0 are visually slightly worse than Theora set to 5 mbits/sec, and the file sizes are slightly larger.
 However, video decoding is a bit faster, and additionally audio decoding is very lightweight as a QOA-based scheme is used (though audio performance was not measured here - you can read the QOA author's [own benchmarks](https://phoboslab.org/log/2023/04/qoa-specification))

 | codec | library | file size | time to decode |
 | --- | --- | --- | --- |